belong2yourself/vulnerabilities/ProVide/Sandbox Escape via Symlink or Junction/readme.md

 ## Remediation

-No remediation currently exists for the.
+No official fix currently exists for this vulnerability.

 ## References